bow/volt/README.rst

    Sort your content according to time, or title, or author name, or tags, anything you want.
 Set global values for all content, e.g. authors for all blog posts.
 Define your own Jinja2 tests or filters.
 Set the plugin options.
    You can do all these in Volt through one central configuration file:
    ``voltconf.py``, conveniently accessible in your project folder.

-All these with the perks of static websites: easy deployment, easy back-up and tracking, security, and speed.
+5. ... other perks of static websites: easy deployment, easy back-up, and more.

 ------------